HCL-TECH-SOFTWARE/voltscript-voltmx-middleware/docs/topicguides/foundry.md

     Foundry->>UI: Send response / error
 ```

---8<-- "prepost.md"
+!!! note
+    Preprocessors and postprocessors cannot be added to a VoltScript Integration Service in Foundry.
+Instead, add the relevant validation or manipulation in the main VoltScript Integration Service code.
+This will minimize the processing time.

-For a preprocessor, if the code ends with `return false`, an abort signal is sent back to Foundry in the `VoltMXResult`.
-On finding that, Foundry aborts the integration service and no further steps in the process will be performed.
+If `VoltMxResult.setErrorMessage()` is called, an error is returned from the Integration Service and no further steps in the process will be performed.
 So the processing is:

 ```mermaid
 sequenceDiagram